This post was contributed by Cassy Martinez.

 Needless to say, I was shook.
 But instead of shaking me off Tinder, I doubled down.

 It was during a night out at Oveja Negra that I took things up a notch, or twelve.
-Giulio was a gorgeous Sicilian skateboarder getting his PhD in Philosophy, and I didn’t waste time with pleasantries.
+Giovanni was a gorgeous Sicilian skateboarder, and I didn’t waste time with pleasantries.
 Upon reading my demure and tasteful message telling him to “come make out,” he skateboarded over to the bar and the rest is history.

 As the double-date got closer, I grew anxious.
 A covert plan of this thotty nature required commitment, and I still couldn’t even commit on the shoe I wanted to wear.
 Sneaker for the walk, or heels for the club?!
 UGH.